davidoort/setup-driverless/README.md

 There is a github-account (named `DUT-Builder`) that should be configured in a new item within Jenkins (choose 'github organization template').
 Ask Sijmen for the password.
 Next, you could setup github login.
 Use the following tutorial: https://wiki.jenkins.io/display/JENKINS/GitHub+OAuth+Plugin Make sure you setup authorisation groups to prevent that every github user in the world can use our jenkins!
+The SSH-private key of DUT-Builder is must be in a credential named If you change the url, dont forget to update this place: https://github.com/organizations/DUT-Racing/settings/applications/1126788